technicalis/technicalis.github.io/_posts/2024-10-07-hello-world.md

 Hello World, This is my first post..

-This is a common code snippet, without syntax highlight and line number.
+This is a common code snippet, without syntax highlight and line number. <br>
+Testing the page layout resize function.

 ```This is common code ```
 ```Yaml